pluggdapps/paenv/README.rst

 Clone this repository from github or google-code, and create a python `virtual environment` to run pluggdapps.
+Note that at-present python3.3 may not by distributed for ubuntu, and many python packages are releasing their latest versions compatible with 3.3 because unicode syntax ``u''`` is added back.
 This repository will provide you with,

 - ``make setup``, to setup the virtual environment for pluggdapps.
 - ``etc/`` directory that will have configuration settings for pluggdapps and